muscoff/GVSU-CIS641-ET/docs/software_requirements_specification.md

+# Functional Requirements
 1. **Account Registration**
-* 1.1 - User fullname will be collected from the registration form
+* 1.1 - The system shall collect User's fullname from the registration form
-* 1.2 - User's username and password will be collected from the registration form
+* 1.2 - The system shall collect User's username and password from the registration form
 * 1.2.1 - If username or password is not provided, the registration form will not process the registration request and user will be asked to provide those details.
 * 1.2.2 - If username already exists, the registration form will prompt the user to provide a new username.
 * 1.2.3 - If the password does not match the required length for a valid password, the registration form will not process the registration request and user will be asked to provide a valid password.
-* 1.3 - If the registration form acquires all the required fields, the registration request will be processed and an account will be created for the user.
+* 1.3 - If the registration form acquires all the required fields, the system shall process the registration request and an account will be created for the user.

 2. **Login Form**
 * 2.1 - Username and password will be collected from the login form.